 Painting with hotwax requires heating it to 180-200F, and then heat-fusing to your substrate using a hot gun, blow torch or an iron.

-There are countless ways to explore an artistic style of one's own, whether you are interested in abstract, landscape, figure/portrait, or working with photography and mixed media.
 I was a public and private school educator for eight years and it gives me great pleasure to share my passion for encaustic with others!

 Alison Fullerton Art social media: